NurlashKO/blog/microservices/docs/_posts/2019-04-27-Microservices.md

   - This script is going to be sourced by `provisioner`'s [run.sh](https://github.com/NurlashKO/blog/blob/main/microservices/provisioner/run.sh#L23) here.

 You might notice that everything on this page can go outdated as well and that's OK.
-It is just 1 page, not 10 microservices.
+It is just 1 page update, not 10 individual microservices.

 To step aside from My Personal Blog.
-Microservices are for big companies.
+Microservices are for big corporations.
 Changes above will probably be reviewed by different departments at your company.
-You might need permission from security team to register DNS entry, ask help from CI/CD folks to help you with building pipeline, discuss with SRE about how to setup monitoring/alerting and etc.
+You might need permission from security team to register DNS entries, ask help from CI/CD folks to help you with building pipeline, discuss with SRE about how to setup monitoring/alerting and etc.

 Everything here is IMHO.